Start a conversation

 Choquequirao with Orange Nation

-Choquequirao ruins in detail
+Choquequirao Ruins in Detail

 Like all Inca cities, it includes a main plaza, royal quarters , a temple for the sun, large buildings called kallankas, storage buildings called collcas, platforms called usnu, barracks for soldiers, a prison, walled-off houses separate from the rest of the site for priests, an administrative center and lots and lots of terraces for agriculture and hillside stabilization.